laravel/head/README.md

 });
 ```

-The defaults layer is the fallback for the cascade.
+The defaults layer is the lowest-priority layer.
 If no route, controller, or error metadata sets a title, `Acme` renders as-is.
 When a higher layer sets a page title, the inherited suffix is applied, so `Head::title('About')` renders `About - Acme`.
 Pass `bare: true` for titles that should ignore the inherited prefix or suffix.

 Canonical URLs are rendered automatically unless a later layer calls `Head::canonical(CanonicalMode::None)`.
 Robots defaults to `index, follow`.

 ## Route Metadata

-Most pages can define their metadata directly on the route:
+Many pages can define their metadata directly on the route, especially semi static pages whose metadata is known ahead of time.

 ```php
 Route::view('/contact', 'contact')